 All statements (other than statements of historical facts) in this prospectus regarding the prospects of the industry and our prospects, plans, financial position and business strategy may constitute forward-looking statements.
 In addition, forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "should," "expect," "intend," "will," "estimate," "anticipate," "believe," "predict," "potential" or "continue" or the negatives of these terms or variations of them or similar terminology.
-Forward-looking statements include our expectations regarding our financial and operational information as of and for the thirteen weeks ended September 28, 2019 after the completion of our closing procedures.
 Although we believe that the expectations reflected in these forward-looking statements are reasonable, we cannot provide any assurance that these expectations will prove to be correct.
 Such statements reflect the current views of our management with respect to our business, results of operations and future financial performance.
 The following factors are among those that may cause actual results to differ materially from the forward-looking statements:

-- failure of suppliers to consistently supply us with opportunistic products at attractive pricing; - inability to successfully identify trends and maintain a consistent level of opportunistic products; - failure to maintain or increase comparable store sales; - changes affecting the market prices of the products we sell; - failure to open, relocate or remodel stores on schedule; - risks associated with newly opened stores; - risks associated with economic conditions; - competition in the retail food industry; - inability to retain the loyalty of our customers; - costs and implementation difficulties associated with marketing, advertising and promotions; - failure to maintain our reputation and the value of our brand, including protecting our intellectual property; - any significant disruption to our distribution network, the operations of our distributions centers and our timely receipt of inventory; - movement of consumer trends toward private labels and away from name-brand products; - inability to maintain sufficient levels of cash flow from our operations; - risks associated with leasing substantial amounts of space; - failure to maintain the security of information we hold relating to personal information or payment card data of our customers, employees and suppliers; - failure to participate effectively or at all in the growing online retail marketplace; - material disruption to our information technology systems; - risks associated with products we and the IOs sell;
+- failure of suppliers to consistently supply us with opportunistic products at attractive pricing; - · inability to successfully identify trends and maintain a consistent level of opportunistic products; - failure to maintain or increase comparable store sales; - changes affecting the market prices of the products we sell; - failure to open, relocate or remodel stores on schedule; - · risks associated with newly opened stores; - risks associated with economic conditions; - competition in the retail food industry; - inability to retain the loyalty of our customers; - · costs and implementation difficulties associated with marketing, advertising and promotions; - · failure to maintain our reputation and the value of our brand, including protecting our intellectual property; - · any significant disruption to our distribution network, the operations of our distributions centers and our timely receipt of inventory; - movement of consumer trends toward private labels and away from name-brand products; - inability to maintain sufficient levels of cash flow from our operations; - risks associated with leasing substantial amounts of space; - failure to maintain the security of information we hold relating to personal information or payment card data of our customers, employees and suppliers; - failure to participate effectively or at all in the growing online retail marketplace; - · material disruption to our information technology systems; - risks associated with products we and our IOs sell;